International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 This specification defines a RESTful API over HTTPS for the [Transfer Process Protocol](./transfer.process.protocol.md).

-The OpenAPI definitions for this specification can be accessed [here](https://app.swaggerhub.com/apis/eclipse-edc-bot/control-api/).

 ## 2 Provider Path Bindings

 ### 2.1 Prerequisites